-With an average return of $38 for every $1 spent, email marketing is a high-ROI digital channel.
+With an average return of $38 for every $1 spent, email marketing has a massive marketing ROI.
 This is due in large part to the audience, people who have expressly stated their interest in hearing more from the brand.
 From prospects to repeat customers, this group on the whole is “warmer” than the audiences found on other channels.

 Other benefits include: